 Your Course Director will be Professor Sotiris Tsolacos, who is an academic with years of practical experience.
 Previously he was with Henley Business School and held posts at JLL and Property Portfolio Research/Costar from 1999 to 2013.
 He is working closely with property service providers, investment managers and private equity firms on a range of topical real estate themes.
-He is co-author of the standard textbook Real Estate Modelling and Forecasting and the forthcoming textbook Applied Quantitative Analysis for Real Estate.
+He is co-author of the standard textbooks Applied Quantitative Analysis for Real Estate and Real Estate Modelling and Forecasting.
 He is the recipient of the European Real Estate Society’s Achievement Award.

 Professor Sotiris Tsolacos teaches on the Applied Statistics module, Applied Financial Analysis module, Economics and Market Analysis module and Debt Finance and Investment module.

 Head of The Pensions Institute and an investment expert who has written numerous journal articles and industry reports, including work on Real Estate in Defined Contribution Pension Schemes commissioned by the real estate industry.
 David has also authored a standard text on investment markets.

 Professor David Blake teaches on the Investment Markets module.

 At the Bayes Business School since 2017, Chris has more than 25 years' real estate experience, which includes private equity, investment banks and property company investor developers, with coverage in the UK and Pan European markets.
 Chris also manages his own real estate consulting business and combines this with running excel based real estate CPD accredited training courses to property professionals,investment banks and sovereign wealth funds.
 Chris is Argus Software Certified for Enterprise and Developer, holds an MSc Real Estate Investment (distinction) from the Buisness School and is a Fellow of the Chartered Association of Certified Accountants.

 - ARGUS software training

 - Debt Finance and Investments